9. Regression Testing

 which gives the expanded version of utilized extends: and <<: templates.

-9.3.
-Regression Server Gitlab Runner Setup
+9.6.
+Regression Test Gitlab Runner Setup for self-hosted Servers

-9.3.1.
-Required Installation of Software on Clean Ubuntu Setup (18.04)
+9.6.1.
+Prerequisites: Installation of Software on Clean Ubuntu Setup (18.04)

 Latest tests on